 Hop onto a ferry for a short 40-minute journey and make your way to Peninsula Hot Springs.
 This luxurious geothermal springs and day spa facility is where you’ll get to choose from more than 70 baths and wellness experiences.
 It’s tough to make a choice, so hop between the caves, saunas, and pools.

 If you’re here in the evening, stake out a coveted space in the Hilltop Pool, which overlooks the natural hilly landscape of the region – it’s a great spot to watch the sun set!

-On your last full day in Melbourne, make it a point to indulge and experience as many of the sights and sounds in this city.
+On your last full day in Melbourne, make it a point to experience as many of the sights and sounds in this city.

-Go on a cycling tour that takes you to some of the best parts of town, including, but not limited to the famous Hosier Lane and AC/DC lane, where you’ll see street art of all kinds!
+Go on a cycling tour that takes you to some of the best parts of town, including the famous Hosier Lane and AC/DC lane, where you’ll see street art of all kinds!

 If you’ve worked up an appetite from all the exercise, you can refuel with food at Queen Victoria Market, where you’ll find a doughnut truck serving up piping hot jam doughnuts that shouldn’t be missed, especially if you’ve a sweet tooth.

 For even more variety, head to South Melbourne Market, and be wowed by the many options available at this huge space.
 Croissants, pies, burgers, sushi, and gelato are part of the game here, but the queues are always long for the Oyster Bar, which serves up seafood of every imaginable kind.

 Needless to say, this is the place to be if you’d love to feast on fresh fish, crustaceans, and more.

 Once you’re feeling satiated, head over to Melbourne Skydeck, which affords visitors spectacular floor-to-ceiling views from 285m above ground.
 You’ll be able to admire the city’s breathtaking skyline and even spot some famous landmarks like Flinders Street Station.